A Guide To Complete Statistics For Data Science Beginners!

 5. Central Limit Theorem (CLT)

-Instead of analyzing entire population data, we always take out a sample for analysis.
-The problem with sampling is that “sample means is a random variable – varies for different samples”.
-And random sample we draw can never be an exact representation of the population.
+Instead of analyzing the entire population data, we always take out a sample for analysis.
+The problem with sampling is that “sample means are a random variable – they vary for different samples”.
+And the random sample we draw can never be an exact representation of the population.
 This phenomenon is called sample variation.

 To nullify the sample variation, we use the central limit theorem.
 And according to the Central Limit Theorem: